How Long Do We Have?

 will be taken away” (Mat 25-29).
 American Christianity has it

-backwards: outwardly they are capitalistic but spiritually they are communistic.
+backwards: outwardly they are capitalistic but inwardly they are communistic.
 No wonder

 Christianity isn’t working!